 Request Application Training for the Philips iU22

-If your staff requires training to use the Philips iU22 or assistance with setup, our on-staff sonographer can provide onsite training for a set price plus travel costs.
+If your staff requires training to use the Philips iU22 or assistance with setup, our on-staff sonographer can provide onsite training for a set price plus travel costs for this $10,000 system.

 Ultrasound Supply and Probo Medical (our parent company) offer free technical support during the installation of your iU22 ultrasound as well as over the course of the standard limited warranty.
 Additional technical support is available after the warranty period expires at an hourly cost per issue.